eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-1. A human-readable Attestation Rulebook; see [Section 5.4](#54-attestation-rulebooks-and-attestation-schemes), the authoritative documentation that explains what the attestation represents and how it works, detailing identifiers, semantics, encodings, constraints, and processing rules, trust model; and 2.
-A machine-readable attestation scheme that mirrors the Rulebook so software can build requests to Wallet Units and validate responses at runtime.
+1. A human-readable Attestation Rulebook; see [Section 5.4](#54-attestation-rulebooks-and-attestation-schemes), the authoritative documentation that explains what the attestation represents and how it works, detailing identifiers, semantics, encodings, constraints, and processing rules, trust model;
+2. A machine-readable attestation scheme that mirrors the Rulebook so software can build requests to Wallet Units and validate responses at runtime.